rabbitmq/rabbitmq-website/site/oauth2-examples.md

 `rabbitmq.write:*/*/*` means allow write operation on a any vhost, on any exchange and any topic.
 In fact, it is any "routing-key" because that is translated to a topic/queue.

-We are going to publish a mqtt message by running the following command.
+You are going to publish a mqtt message by running the following command.
 If you have not run any of the previous use cases, you need to launch rabbitmq first like this `make start-uaa`.

 <pre class="lang-bash">